DOI-ONRR/doi-extractives-data/_how-it-works/tribal-economic-impact.md

 {% include selector.html %}

-Little data exists to measure the economic impact of extraction on Native American economies, both at the Native American and individual levels and at the aggregate national level.
+Little data exists to measure the economic impact of extraction on Native American economies, both at the tribal and individual levels and at the national level.

 ## Gross domestic product and jobs